 - Another hike we did in this area is described in this article

-Day 3: From Salanfe to Mex and visit of Mex
+Day 3: From Salanfe to Mex through the Jorat pass

-After having had 2 days of dream weather it was unfortunately under the rain that we woke up.
-The forecasts for the day were not really crazy, but since we knew we had a very small day’s walk ahead of us, it was easy to get motivated.
+After 2 days of dream weather, we unfortunately woke up under the rain.
+The forecasts for the day were not really good, but since we knew we had a very small day ahead of us, we found the motivation easily.
 We took out our rain jackets and hiked to the Jorat Pass.

 As we climbed, the rain stopped falling and we were even blessed with a few rays of sunshine!
-For once, the forecasts were wrong in the right direction, we weren’t going to complain! 🙂 Especially since from the pass the view of the Salanfe lake is worth the look!
+For once, the forecasts were wrong for the better good, and we didn’t complain! 🙂 Especially since from the pass the view of the Salanfe lake is worth the look!

 Once at the pass, the less funny part of the day began….
 1144m of descent towards Mex!
 With the weight of our bags the descents are always a little rough, especially for the knees.
 As we moved forward, the sky became clearer.

-We arrive at the Auberge de l’Armailli at 1pm where we are welcomed by Sébastien and Guillaume who are having an aperitif.
+We arrive at the Auberge de l’Armailli at 1pm where we are welcomed by Sébastien and Guillaume.
 Guillaume is the only farmer in this small village of 154 inhabitants, while Sébastien, a naturalist biologist born in Geneva, came to Mex out of love for the region but above all, out of a passion for animal photography.

 An extraordinary encounter in the mountains

 We will spend the rest of the day with Sébastien who made us discover with passion his village but also his small gallery that he has just opened.
 In this place that he affectionately calls “The Cave” he exposes some of his most beautiful pictures.
-All his photos were taken in the region and tell how this passionate person walks the trails and slopes not frequented by hikers to capture shots of these animals who discreetly cohabit with the hikers.
+All his photos were taken in the region and tell how this passionate person hikes the trails and slopes not so frequented by other hikers to capture shots of these animals.

 To discover some of these pictures it is over here